AISelect_20250918_110326_Canva.jpg

 Interesting reads

-A deep dive in the housing market of the Netherlands by Mike Langen, senior economist, housing market: https://www.abnamro.com/research/en/our-research/housing-market-building-according-to-need
+A deep dive in the housing market of the Netherlands by Mike Langen, senior economist, housing market

 The Story of Diaa

-“I am so grateful for all the help I got, and for the house we can now call a home.
-But above all, to have a bed after sleeping on couches and floors for two years.”
+Diaa says he is deeply grateful for everyone who helped them along the way - and for the chance to finally have a home again.
+“Above all,” he says, “I’m grateful to have a bed after sleeping on couches and floors for two years.”